rotationalio/rotational.io/README.md

 3. List the event type in the `events` field.

-4. If a resource has a video that is on YouTube, use the embed link.
+4. If a learning resource has a video that is on YouTube, use the embed link.
 To locate this link, go to the video's page on YouTube.
 Then select `Share`.
 Click the `Embed` option.
 You should then see the info similar to the following: